jeffboody/libvkk/core/readme.md

 	vkk_updateMode_e vkk_compute_updateMode(vkk_compute_t* self);

-The vkk\_compute\_updateBuffer() function may be used to update uniform and storage buffers.
+The vkk\_compute\_updateBuffer() function may be used to update uniform/storage buffers.
 A buffer is considered updatable when its update mode is not VKK\_UPDATE\_MODE\_STATIC.
-Uniform and storage buffers which are updatable must be updated once and only once per computation and the entire buffer must be updated.
+Synchronous uniform/storage buffers may be updated once and only once per frame.

 	void vkk_compute_updateBuffer(vkk_compute_t* self,
 	                              vkk_buffer_t* buffer,